panjingwei1945/gbk2utf2uni/README.md

 utf82gbk(tmpGBK, "测试一下UTF-8转成GBK.\n");
 printf(tmpGBK);
 ```
-> Convert funciton would detect string end when coverting.
+> Convert function would detect string end when converting.
 So GBK string and UTF-8 string for converted must end with **'\0'**.
-And unicode string must end with **"\0\0"**.
+And Unicode string must end with **"\0\0"**.

 * **Notice**: Immediate string type is according to your code file store mode.

 > In my case, all code is stored in UTF-8 mode.(Upper code demo.)
-> If you code file is in GBK mode.
+> If your code file is in GBK mode.
 Then you should test code like this:
 > ```C
 > char tmpUTF8[128];
 > memset(tmpUTF8,0, sizeof(tmpUTF8));